wombleton/gitlaw-nz/acts/S/Student Loan Scheme Act 2011.md

     *   (b) has not had his or her overseas-based repayment obligation reassessed under [section 115A][152].

-    (2) If the borrower's consolidated loan balance is less than $1,000, the borrower's repayment obligation for a tax year (or, if applicable, part of a tax year) during which this section applies to the borrower is the amount of the borrower's consolidated loan balance.
+    (2) The borrower's repayment obligation for every full tax year during which this section applies to the borrower is---

-    (3) If the borrower's consolidated loan balance is---

-    *   (a) $1,000 or more, but less than or equal to $15,000, the borrower's repayment obligation is $1,000 for each full tax year during which the borrower is overseas-based:
+    *   (a) $1,000, if the relevant loan balance is less than or equal to $15,000:

-    *   (b) more than $15,000, but less than or equal to $30,000, the borrower's repayment obligation is $2,000 for each full tax year during which the borrower is overseas-based:
+    *   (b) $2,000, if the relevant loan balance is more than $15,000 but less than or equal to $30,000:

-    *   (c) more than $30,000, the borrower's repayment obligation is $3,000 for each full tax year during which the borrower is overseas-based.
+    *   (c) $3,000, if the relevant loan balance is more than $30,000 but less than or equal to $45,000:

+    *   (d) $4,000, if the relevant loan balance is more than $45,000 but less than or equal to $60,000:

+    *   (e) $5,000, if the relevant loan balance is more than $60,000\.

-    (4) The borrower's repayment obligation for the portion of a tax year (being less than a full tax year) during which this section applies is calculated in accordance with the formula---
+    (3) The borrower's repayment obligation for any portion of a tax year (being less than a full tax year) during which this section applies to the borrower must be calculated in accordance with the following formula:

-    a × b
+    x × y

     365

     where---

-    **a**
+    **x**
     >
     > is the number of days in the tax year during which this section applies to the borrower

-    **b**
+    **y**
     >
-    > is one of the following:
-    >
-    > *   (a) $1,000, if the borrower's consolidated loan balance is $1,000 or more, but less than or equal to $15,000; or
-    >
-    > *   (b) $2,000, if the borrower's consolidated loan balance is more than $15,000, but less than or equal to $30,000; or
-    >
-    > *   (c) $3,000, if the borrower's consolidated loan balance is more than $30,000\.
-    >
-    >

-    (5) If the amount of a threshold or the amount of a repayment obligation set out in subsections (2) to (4) is changed by regulations, that amount is changed accordingly.
+    > is the amount that would apply under subsection (2) if this section applied to the borrower for the full tax year.

-    (6) In this section, _consolidated loan balance_ means,---
+    (4) In this section---

-    *   (a) if a borrower was not overseas-based at the start of the tax year, the borrower's consolidated loan balance on the date on which the borrower became overseas-based; and

-    *   (b) if a borrower was overseas-based at the start of the tax year (_year A_), the sum determined by---
+    _existing borrower_ means a borrower who was overseas-based on 31 March 2014 and has been continuously overseas-based since that date

-        *   (i) including the amount of the borrower's consolidated loan balance on 31 March in the year prior to year A (the _previous year_); and
+    _relevant loan balance_ means the borrower's consolidated loan balance on the start date or, if the borrower's consolidated loan balance increases, the greatest balance on any 31 March after the start date but before the last day of the tax year

-        *   (ii) including the amount of any annual administration fee charged under [section 189][258] for the previous year; and

-        *   (iii) subtracting any 10% bonus the borrower is entitled to under [Part 3][155] for an excess repayment for the previous year.
+    _start date_ means,---

+    *   (a) for an existing borrower, 31 March 2014:

+    *   (b) for any other borrower, the day when the borrower becomes overseas-based.

-    Compare: 1992 No 141 [s 34][420]
+    Compare: 1992 No 141 [s 34][419]

-    Section 110(1): replaced, on 30 March 2013, by [section 15(1)][421] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).

-    Section 110(6)(a): replaced, on 30 March 2013, by [section 15(2)][421] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).

-    Section 110(6)(b): replaced, on 30 March 2013, by [section 15(2)][421] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).
+    Section 110: replaced, on 1 April 2014, by [section 6][420] of the Student Loan Scheme Amendment Act 2014 (2014 No 6).

 ##### 111 Exceptions to repayment obligations of overseas-based borrowers